-The U.S. population is aging.
-According to the U.S. Census Bureau, the number of Americans aged 65 and older reached 50 million people last year.
-By 2030, the number could reach 78 million, which would amount to 19% of the country’s population.
+The US population is aging.
+According to the US Census Bureau, the number of Americans aged 65 and older reached 50 million last year.
+By 2030, this number could reach 78 million, which would amount to 19% of the country’s population.
 The Census Bureau predicts that seniors will outnumber children under 14 by 2035.

-With the aging population comes extra pressure on the senior care market and healthcare industry to provide an adequate quality of life for the elderly.
+With the aging population comes extra pressure on the senior care market and healthcare industry to provide an adequate quality of life for senior adults.

-Today 35% of US senior citizens receive some sort of government support, including nursing homes, assisted living, and residential communities.
-The overwhelming reason for this is that many elderly people do not get long-term care from their relatives.
+Today, 35% of older people in the US receive some sort of government support, including nursing homes, assisted living, and residential communities.
+The overwhelming reason for this is that many older adults do not get long-term care from their relatives.

-Much of the medical costs associated with senior care are covered by the government.
-On average, the government spends $26 thousand per elderly person annually.
+Many of the medical costs associated with senior care are covered by the government.
+On average, the government spends $26,000 per senior person annually.
 This is almost three times as much as the country spends on children and the working population.

-How could technology help seniors live independently longer, while keeping down government expenditure?
-Bridging this gap with IoT seems to be promising in many ways.
-First, digital solutions for the healthcare industry, keep the elderly out of care homes, and help them stay active and independent.
+How could technology help older adults live independently for longer while keeping down government expenditure?
+IoT solutions look promising here in many ways.
+First, digital solutions for the healthcare industry could keep older people out of care homes and help them stay active and independent.
 IoT could also minimize operational costs.
 Here’s proof.

-Although older people often struggle with mastering new technology, recent studies show that at least 42% of US citizens aged 65+ own a smartphone.
-Being able to use a smartphone went from a luxury to a necessity when the COVID-19 pandemic struck, forcing seniors to adopt telehealth solutions to mitigate risk.
+Recent studies show that at least 42% of US citizens aged 65+ own a smartphone.
+Being able to use a smartphone went from being a luxury to a necessity when the COVID-19 pandemic struck, forcing older people toadopt telehealth solutions to mitigate risk.

 According to a recent survey conducted by healthinsurance.com, more than 60% of Americans aged 65+ are open to using telehealth.
-More than 40% of the respondents said they have used telemedicine solutions since the start of the pandemic, with 30% saying they’ve used it once a month.
+More than 40% of respondents said they had used telemedicine solutions since the start of the pandemic, with 30% saying they had used it once a month.
 Moreover, 25% of seniors are currently using smartphone health apps, and 28% monitor their health using a wearable.
-The statistics mentioned above indicate that modern elderly people are tech-savvy enough to learn and use smart solutions.
+The statistics mentioned above indicate that older people of today are tech-savvy and use smart solutions.
 These are the trends rocking healthcare.

-Now, let’s consider smart IoT solutions that come in handy for senior care applications typically revolve around health monitoring, safety and home security monitoring, and interaction with the outside world.
+Now, let’s consider smart IoT solutions that come in handy for senior care.
+They typically revolve around health monitoring, safety and home security monitoring, and interaction with the outside world.

-At least 80% of seniors suffer from one chronic condition; 68% suffer from two or more.
-Smart devices—i.e., blood pressure monitors, glucose meters, oximeters, and pill dispensers—can help the elderly manage these conditions.
-Caregivers obtain data from various devices connected to the cloud, analyze and assess everyday life patterns of senior patients, and detect health problems before they escalate.
-If any deviation is suspected, a healthcare worker will be automatically notified.
+At least 80% of older adults have one chronic condition; 68% have two or more.
+Smart devices can help older people manage these conditions.
+Caregivers obtain data from various devices connected to the cloud and analyze and assess the everyday life patterns of senior patients.
+Moreover, technological advancements help detect health problems before they escalate.
+If any deviation is suspected, a healthcare worker will be automatically notified

-An example of IoT for senior citizens includes connected blood sugar monitors, which help the elderly manage diabetes.
+An example of IoT for senior citizens includes connected blood sugar monitors, which aid diabetes management.
 When a user’s blood sugar is low, an emergency alert is sent to doctors to call for immediate medical aid.

-IoT solutions are excellent for managing arthritis as seniors suffering from this disease experience difficulties while moving around their homes.
+IoT solutions are excellent for helping people manage arthritis.
+Older adults with this condition experience difficulties while moving around their homes.
 IoT devices like smart lighting systems, door locks, and thermostats can minimize the need to move.
 Some devices have also been created for therapeutic purposes.

 Connected devices help seniors live safer.
-Over one-third of older adults over 65 experience at least one fall or more each year.
+Over one-third of adults over 65 have at least one fall each year.
 Fall injuries are among the 20 most expensive medical conditions.
-Smart devices from this category measure movement patterns, prevent and detect falls, and track a person’s location.
+Smart devices in this category measure movement patterns, prevent and detect falls, and track a person’s location.
 Caregivers can install a motion sensor that sends an alert if no movement has been detected over a long period of time.

-Falls are a major reason for injuries, and they are potentially fatal, so smart fall prediction systems can save lives and reduce financial burdens.
+Falls are a major cause of injuries that can be fatal, so smart fall prediction systems can save lives and reduce financial burden.
 Creating a fall prediction and prevention system, however, is a challenging task.
-Existing solutions mainly focus on physiological factors such as gait, age, vision, neurological disorders and cognition.
-But engineers should address the multifactorial nature of falls including intrinsic and extrinsic risk factors, and perform analysis in real life conditions.
+Existing solutions mainly focus on physiological factors, such as gait, age, vision, neurological disorders, and cognition.
+But engineers should address the multifactorial nature of falls, including intrinsic and extrinsic risk factors, and perform analysis in real-life conditions.

 Fall detection systems alert the user and healthcare provider after a fall has occurred, telling them to call for immediate medical aid.
 They also constantly measure the user’s speed of movement in all directions.
 Such devices have accelerometers and processors that can tell the difference between regular activity and a sudden fall.
 Automatic fall detectors are equipped with wearable sensors that can be integrated into belts, watches, and shoes.